 If the parties cannot achieve a settlement of the case, either through their own negotiations or through the assistance of a mediator or judge, the case will proceed to a trial for determination.
 A trial is the formal court proceeding where evidence, both documentary and oral testimony from witnesses, is presented to a judge or jury who will then make a decision of whether the claim succeeds, and, if so, what damages should be paid to the plaintiffs by the defendants.

-In some jurisdictions a birth trauma case may be tried in front of a jury of six people.
-This occurs only rarely, usually because it is thought by many lawyers that these cases are too complex for a jury of lay people.
+In some jurisdictions, a birth trauma case may be tried in front of a jury of six people.
+This occurs only rarely, usually because it is thought by many lawyers that these cases are too complex for a jury of laypeople.
 On the other hand, some lawyers feel that juries are adequately equipped to handle cases of this nature.

 In birth injury cases, trials usually last several weeks to months.
 Given their complex nature, there will often be many witnesses that are required to give oral testimony to the Court and volumes of documents to present.

 A trial will usually proceed with the plaintiffs going first to present their evidence in support of their case.
 This will include calling each of their witnesses to give testimony to the judge or jury.
-Typically the parents and other family of the infant plaintiff will be called as witnesses to give their recollection of events and to provide information and descriptions of the plaintiff’s injuries.
-There may be other witnesses called such as treating doctors and other care-givers and therapists.
+Typically the parents and other families of the infant plaintiff will be called as witnesses to give their recollection of events and to provide information and descriptions of the plaintiff’s injuries.
+There may be other witnesses called such as treating doctors and other caregivers and therapists.
 Witnesses will also include the various experts retained on the case by plaintiffs’ counsel to provide their opinion evidence to the court.

 The counsel calling the witness to the stand to give testimony will question them in what is known as a direct examination.
-Counsel for the opposing party is then entitled to cross-examine the witness in an attempt challenge or impugn the witness’ evidence.
+Counsel for the opposing party is then entitled to cross-examine the witness in an attempt to challenge or impugn the witness’ evidence.